PrefectHQ/prefect/docs/concepts/tasks.md

     hello_task(name_input)
 ```

 You can also provide your own function or other callable that returns a string cache key.
+A generic `cache_key_fn` is a function that accepts two positional arguments:

+- The first argument corresponds to the `TaskRunContext`, which is a basic object with attributes `task_run_id`, `flow_run_id`, and `task`.
+- The second argument corresponds to a dictionary of input values to the task.
+For example, if your task is defined with signature `fn(x, y, z)` then the dictionary will have keys `"x"`, `"y"`, and `"z"` with corresponding values that can be used to compute your cache key.

 ```python
 def static_cache_key(context, parameters):